 What’s a walk through campus without music?
-While passing others, it’s almost certain to be met with smiles or nods of acknowledgement in lieu of conversation as most have music cranked in their ears.
-For those who are not fans of constant music, or who are simply looking for a switch up, considering other options is a good way of keeping entertained while trudging along.
-Perfecting a personal commute playlist is an art form, and another factor to consider when updating a fresh playlist is podcasts.
+While passing others, it’s almost certain to be met with smiles or nods of acknowledgment in lieu of conversation as most have music cranked in their ears.
+Those who are not fans of constant music or who are looking for a switch-up can consider other ways to stay entertained while trudging along.
+Perfecting a personal commute playlist is an art form, but another considerable option is podcasts.

 Podcasts have grown in popularity, serving as a great expressive outlet.
-Upon finding a host, it’s fairly simple to get a podcast up and running on platforms such as Spotify or Apple Music.
-Users are able to feel connected by both producing and by tuning in.
-For listeners, there’s a variety of topics ranging from true crime to advice and self help podcasts.
+Upon finding a host, getting a podcast up and running on platforms such as Spotify or Apple Music is fairly simple.
+Users feel connected by producing and tuning in.
+For listeners, various topics range from true crime to self-help podcasts.
 In addition to recreational-themed podcasts, there are also valuable podcast news sources.
 Essentially, there’s a place for just about everything.

-The New York Times’ “The Daily” podcast, hosted by Michael Barbaro, runs for about 20 minutes five days a week highlighting top stories.
-As an even more timely podcast news option, NPR’s “Up First” daily podcast is about ten minutes in length and focuses on the top three stories of each day.
-By allotting a few extra minutes of time, or switching up routine to incorporate, value may be found in another, different way to absorb news.
+The New York Times’ “The Daily” podcast, hosted by Michael Barbaro, runs for about 20 minutes five days a week, highlighting top stories.
+As an even more timely podcast news option, NPR’s “Up First” daily podcast is about 10 minutes long and focuses on the top three stories of each day.
+By allotting a few extra minutes of time or switching up your routine to incorporate, the value may be found in another, different way to absorb news.

 Podcasts are a great way to absorb information quickly and efficiently.
-No matter the length of the podcast, having a way to tune in and listen is helpful in saving time, allowing for multi-tasking to come easily.
+No matter the length of the podcast, listening in helps save time, which allows for easy multitasking.

-Rather than committing to watching an episode or film, content and stories can be absorbed while completing every day tasks.
+Rather than committing to watching an episode or film, content can be absorbed while completing everyday tasks.
 For college students, this amenity can be extremely beneficial in helping with a busy schedule.
 Podcasts are accessible on multiple streaming platforms and websites.
-They are also accessible in that they can be listened to anywhere, whether it is while driving, doing homework or walking to class.
+They can be listened to anywhere, whether it is while driving, doing homework or walking to class.

 Digging into podcasts doesn’t have to be a massive commitment.
-Finding someone you like, or a topic that you like and giving it a go is a good start and could be an interesting new passtime.
-Whether you are searching for something new to listen to or trying to learn something new, podcasts are an option worth considering.
+Finding someone or something you like is a good start, and it could be an interesting new pastime.
+Whether you are searching for something new to listen to or learning something new, podcasts are an option worth considering.